-Whether it’s a beach in South India, or a forest in Argentina, UpLink can connect local entrepreneurs with a global network of collaborators ready to lend a hand along with the technology to enable their ideas.
-And when the power of technology helps people work together, some might find that there’s a clearer path to solving the challenges at hand.
+So whether it’s a garden in South India, or a forest in Argentina, UpLink can connect local entrepreneurs with a global network of collaborators ready to lend a hand along with the technology to enable their ideas.
+And when the power of technology helps people work together, some might find that the weight of the world is a little easier to carry.

 Interested in getting involved with UpLink?
 Sign up for UpLink here.